Father’s Day. 07.30am. I sneak downstairs hoping to catch the family by surprise as they lay out a smorgasbord of gifts for me.

 ‘Jeez, I had no idea.
 I better go text my Dad right now.
 Thanks for reminding me,’ he says and shoots upstairs to get his phone.

 Father’s Day is a $12bn event worldwide, apparently.
-I don’t believe this is a real figure based on hard cash and goods.
-It’s just fraudulent accountants toting up the so-called goodwill value of tweets, texts and WhatsApp messages hurriedly sent by guilty family members when they realise that they’ve forgotten to put the date in their diaries.
+I don’t believe this is a credible number.
+It’s just a fraudulent figure based on the goodwill value of tweets, texts and WhatsApp messages hurriedly sent by guilty family members who have forgotten to put the celebration in their diaries.

 To console myself I unwrap a couple of my favourite sausages from Huntsham Farm, who produce the finest rare-breed meats.
 I pop them into a pan on a low heat.
 These sausages will be solace enough for any Father’s Day breakfast.